 In October 2014 I started a new research project with the Research Foundations Flanders on ‘Transnational companies and local politics.
 Hybrid governance in mining concessions in the Democratic Republic of Congo and in Ghana’.

 In October 2016 I was appointed as a lecturer in International Development, Globalization and Poverty at the IOB.
 I am continuing my research project on Hybrid governance in mining concessions, and working on new projects on Linkages from large-scale mining and Labour in the extractive industries.
-I am teaching courses on Global Value Chains and Access to markets and value chains at IOB.
+I am teaching courses on Global Organization of Production: Value Chains and Labour, Access to (Labour and Product) Markets and Qualitative Data Analysis at IOB.

 I have also been appointed, together with my colleague prof. An Ansoms from UCL, as director of ECA-CREAC, the expertise center for Central Africa which aims at spreading knowledge about Central Africa and providing a platform for exchange among academics, policy makers, civil society and private sector.
 In Bukavu I am leading a project, together with my Congolese counterpart Paul Robain Namegabe on mining governance, the CEGEMI (Centre d’Expertise en Gestion Minière).